on human psychology – short and sweet today

 Perhaps the Zenists are correct.
 The present moment’s awareness is what matters.
 We can only live in the eternal now.
 Learn from the past and prepare for the future, yes, but remember to live or be in the present.

 Well, that was longer than we intended.
-Here are a couple of bonuses for our readers.
+Here is a bonus for our readers.

 More essays are in the draft stage and will be released over the next few days, my convalescence permitting.
 To be sure to receive them, sign up to receive them by email.
 We are a 24/7 blog site, and our readership is now across many time zones.
 Thank you.